-Guide to SMS for Ecommerce in 2020:
+Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

 The Rise of SMS Marketing in Ecommerce

-“I can't stress the importance of SMS marketing enough because of how astounding the numbers are in comparison to email,” says John Lim, CEO, AZN FLUSH.
+“I can't stress the importance of SMS marketing enough because of how astounding the numbers are in comparison to email,” said John Lim, CEO, AZN FLUSH.
 “On average, a great email list will get 20% open rate and a 2% CTR.
 We're seeing closer to 90% open rates on SMS and 20% CTR.
 Those clicks aren't just visits either.
 We're seeing great conversion rates and, on a per message basis, SMS is outperforming email for us.”

-Today, you can do what once was a Wine Library exclusive without having to custom code anything –– if you are on Shopify at least.
+This is the type of success Vaynerchuck tapped into for Wine Library years ago.
+Today, you can do what once was exclusive to Wine Library without having to custom code anything — if you are on Shopify, at least.
+Enter: Postscript.

-“All brands should not jump on this bandwagon.
-However, any brand with subscriptions, natural reorder cycles, or drop strategies should lean in here.
+But before you go and set this up for your brand, take caution.
+“All brands should not jump on this bandwagon,” said Postscript President and Co-founder Alex Beller.
+“However, any brand with subscriptions, natural reorder cycles, or drop strategies should lean in here.
 Engagement rates are too high to ignore.”

 “The issue is not about SMS as an extension of email blasting, but about producing content that's worth sharing, in this case, through short text-based messages.”

-- How do you do SMS marketing?
+How do you do SMS marketing?

 How can I grow my SMS list?

-- Is SMS marketing effective?
+Is SMS marketing effective?

-- How do you set up text marketing?
+How do you set up text marketing?

-- How can SMS be used for ecommerce?
+How can SMS be used for ecommerce?

-- What types of texts can be sent to customers for SMS?
+What types of texts can be sent to customers for SMS?

 We’ll break all of that down even further here.
 This new channel is still in its infancy, and we already know what early adopters on Facebook ads or with 1-click technology were able to achieve: a massive leg up in their market.

-Why ecommerce marketers are embracing SMS marketing
+Why are ecommerce marketers embracing SMS marketing?

-Ecommerce marketers are embracing SMS marketing because engagement rates are high, consumers and customers say they prefer text (when it's relevant, of course), and because there is still room in the market for more brands to use this channel.
+Ecommerce marketers are embracing SMS marketing because engagement rates are high, because consumers and customers say they prefer text (when it's relevant, of course), and because there is still room in the market for more brands to use this channel.

 In other words, there is active engagement and lower saturation than a channel like email marketing or Facebook advertising.
-Even though 60% of SMS users already receive spam messages once a week, and 28% receive one a day –– there is a way to build a loyal customer base through SMS (and not be considered spam at all).
+Even though 60% of SMS users already receive spam messages once a week, and 28% receive one a day — there is a way to build a loyal customer base through SMS (and not be considered spam at all).

 Just look at the numbers.

-Consumers are already on their smartphones (and in their text messages).
+1. Consumers are already on their smartphones (and in their text messages).

 98% of text messages are read by the end of the day.
 (TextLocal, 2017)

 74% of consumers report having zero unread texts, and only 4% report having seven or more unread texts.
 (Zipwhip State of Texting Report, 2019)

-Consumers say they prefer it, and few ecommerce brands are embracing it.
+2. Consumers say they prefer it, and few ecommerce brands are embracing it.

-Multiple industries have discovered the value of business texting, with the highest use in real estate (73%), agriculture (65%), entertainment and leisure (63%) and construction, machinery and homes.
-(Zipwhip State of Texting Report, 2019)
+Multiple industries have discovered the value of business texting, with the highest use in real estate (73%), agriculture (65%), entertainment and leisure (63%), and construction, machinery and homes.
+(Zipwhip)

 76% of consumers said they’ve received some kind of text message from a business.
-(Zipwhip State of Texting Report, 2019)
+(Zipwhip)

-67% of people would rather text with a business about appointments and scheduling than by email or cell phone.
-(Zipwhip State of Texting Report, 2019)
+67% of people would rather text with a business about appointments and scheduling instead of communicating by email or phone call.
+(Zipwhip)

 32% of consumers respond to promotional text messages from retailers.
 (TextLocal, 2017)

-48% of U.S. consumers prefer SMS loyalty communication over direct mail, email or application loyalty communications. (eMarketer, 2016)
+48% of U.S. consumers prefer SMS loyalty communication over direct mail, email, or application loyalty communications. (eMarketer, 2016)

 Nearly 35% of consumers prefer to receive coupons and promotional codes from retailers via text message.
 (CodeBreaker Consumer Mobile Engagement Report, 2018)

-Because engagement is ridiculously high.
+3. Engagement is ridiculously high.

 SMS engagement rates are six to eight times higher than email marketing engagement rates.
 (Retail Dive, 2018)

-67% of consumers believe delivery updates are the most effective SMS messages, followed by order confirmations (64%), appointment reminders (64%), calendar reminders (54%) and promotional coupons (49%).
+67% of consumers believe delivery updates are the most effective SMS messages, followed by order confirmations (64%), appointment reminders (64%), calendar reminders (54%), and promotional coupons (49%).
 (TextLocal, 2017)

-Ecommerce examples: How brands are using SMS
+Ecommerce Examples: How Brands are Using SMS

 Let’s look at how SMS marketing works across three distinct channels: acquisition, sales, and promotions.